 Have you ever stopped to examine how you actually communicate with others?
 Your tone or the specific words you choose?
 Or maybe what type of body language you use?
 It’s unlikely many of us have put too much thought into it, but it can make a big difference when it comes to closing the sale.

 First, consider your body language when you speak with customers.
 You may pay closer behavior to the words you say, but your body language is already doing a lot of the talking for you.
-Countless studies have come to the conclusion that effective nonverbal communication is essential for shaping your buyers’ behavior.
-One study, presented by Vanessa Van Edwards looked at sales people who had received a training session on using their body language to reinforce verbal messages.
+Countless studies tell us that effective nonverbal communication is vital in how likely shoppers are to like you and buy from you .
+One study cited by the Science of People, and presented by Vanessa Van Edwards looked at salespeople who had received a training session on using their body language to reinforce verbal messages.
 The study found that salespeople who use effective body language increased sales by 56%.

 Here are a few tips said to win over more customers: